gillwilliam/NBAML/README.md

 - NBA-API

 ## Current Build
-- Performs a multi feature linear regression on 2 features
+- Performs a multi feature linear regression on n features
 - Displays a graph of the cost curve vs the number of iterations

 ## TODO
-- Make the code more modular to accept (n) features from the csv
 - Integrate data with regression
+- Better Integrate the feature scaling